The Camisards (by mountain-bike)

 Description

 Mountain-bike route #15.
 From the village, take the D 907 for 4 km towards the Tunnel du Marquaires.
 Before the tunnel, fork right towards the Le Marquaires forester's house and continue on the forestry track to Gaseiral.
 Take the road uphill to the Col de Salides and there take the ridge track on the left to L'Hospitalet (GR 7).
-Go downhill to the Moulin d'Astier (Vébron) where you join up again with the D 907 to Gua.
+Go down to Vébron (don't hill to the Moulin d'Astier), cross the Tarnon and join up again with the D 907 to Gua.
 Cross Gua and cycle along the river Tarnon to get to Prat Nouvel and then to Rousses.

 Forecast